-- These financial statements have been prepared on an accrual basis and in accordance with International Financial Reporting Standards.
+These financial statements have been prepared on an accrual basis and in accordance with International Financial Reporting Standards.

-- These financial statements are for the year ended December 31, 2022 before being consolidated
+These financial statements are for the year ended December 31, 2023 before being consolidated with the subsidiaries (ACAD finance and Development Company).

-B. Basis of measurement
+Basis of measurement